 Australian Catholic University, University or ACU means Australian Catholic University Limited, ABN 15050192660.

-Australian Qualifications Framework (AQF): The Australian Government, through the Ministerial Council for Tertiary Education and Employment (MCTEE), has established the AQF as the framework for recognition and endorsement of qualifications and to give effect to agreed standards in relation to the provision of formal education in Australia.
+Australian Qualifications Framework (AQF): The Australian Government has established the AQF as the framework for recognition and endorsement of qualifications and to give effect to agreed standards in relation to the provision of formal education in Australia.
 The AQF Council develops and promulgates a number of policies and standards with which educational institutions are required to comply, in order to maintain the standing of their courses.

 Band: For the purpose of determining the level of student financial contribution required for a unit, the Australian Government assigns disciplines to various bands.
-Current rates are listed at 2014 Contribution Levels for CSP students.
+Current rates are listed on the Student Contribution Amount page.

 Census date means a date within each study period specified within the academic calendar, on which a student’s enrolment in a unit of study is deemed final for that study period.
 Note: The student’s official enrolment status at the census date determines issues such as financial liability and use of Student Learning Entitlement.